-4. Considering that this report should not exceed 24 printed pages, the Special Representative will not reproduce the extensive data he received on the country's economic situation, but will simply point out that the factors which have resulted in a worsening of the living conditions of Salvadorian citizens in recent years - the continuation of conflict and the world economic crisis - have persisted during the months that have elapsed in 1987; the earthquake in El Salvador on 1 October 1986 and a prolonged drought should be added to those factors.
-The economic situation prompted the Government to adopt a programme to stabilize and reactivate the economy, which combines a series of fiscal, trade, monetary, wage and exchange rate measures aimed at reducing the economy's internal and external imbalances.
+Given the fact that this report should not exceed 24 printed pages in 4. length, the Special Representative will not reproduce the extensive data he received on the country's economic situation, but will simply point out that the factors which have resulted in a worsening of the living conditions of Salvadorian citizens in recent years - the continuation of conflict and the world economic crisis - have persisted during the months that have elapsed in 1987; the earthquake in El Salvador on 1 October 1986 and a prolonged drought should be added to those factors.
+The economic situation prompted the Government to adopt a programme to stabilize and reactivate the economy, which combines a series of fiscal, trade, monetary, wage and exchange-rate measures aimed at reducing the economy's internal and external imbalances.
 1/ In this connection, the Special Representative wishes to refer to the reports that appeared in a United States newspaper 2/ in September 1987 about the corruption prevailing in the country, which might jeopardize the political improvements of the past few years.
+Information of a similar nature was published in a New York newspaper on 16 November 1987.
+3/